ntqueprince/test-vahan/README.md

       h2, h3 {
         font-size: 1.2em;
       }
-      /* Hide fixed buttons on mobile by default */ .fixed-buttons-container {
+      /* Hide fixed buttons container on mobile for main page view */ body:not(.modal-open) .fixed-buttons-container {
         display: none !important;
       }
-      /* Ensure main content is visible on mobile when no modal is open */ body:not(.modal-open) #mainHeader,
+      /* Show main upload section by default on mobile when no modal is open */ body:not(.modal-open) .upload-section,
-      body:not(.modal-open) .upload-section,
       body:not(.modal-open) h3,
       body:not(.modal-open) #gallery {